 If you own shares of a foreign corporation, it is extremely important that you hire a qualified professional to not only accurately disclose foreign transactions and foreign source income, but also provide you with cutting edge international tax planning advice.
 We provide international tax compliance assistance and international tax planning to domestic individuals and domestic corporations.
-As the attorneys at Diosdi Ching & Liu, LLP, can explain, a reputable lawyer may also assist other tax professionals who need guidance regarding international compliance matters.
+Our attorneys can explain, a reputable lawyer may also assist other tax professionals who need guidance regarding international compliance matters.

 This article is not legal or tax advice.
 If you are in need of legal or tax advice, you should immediately consult a licensed attorney.